Introduction to Team Engine's Automations

 Automated Application Screening

-Screening can be based on hard details like work experience, and softer ones, like whether or not a candidate is responsive.
-There are two separate ways to add applicant requirements: During the job creation process, and under the Hiring Process tab on already created jobs.
-First, as you create a new job, you have the ability to set what you want all applicants for that position to be screened on.
+Screening can be based on hard details like work experience, and/or softer ones, like whether or not a candidate is responsive.
+There are two separate ways to add applicant requirements: During the initial job creation process and under the "Hiring Process" within an existing job.

-Under applicant filters, all the green filters are positive aspects of a candidate you may like to see in a new hire, while everything marked as red represents a more negative aspect that you may want to avoid.
-Here are some definitions of a few helpful filters:
+Under Applicant Filters, all the green filters are positive aspects of a candidate you may like to see in a new hire, while everything marked as red represents a more negative aspect that you may want to avoid.

 • Hard Commute: When someone applies for a job through Team Engine, they input their address.
 As a result, you will be able to see how far of a commute they will have.
 Occasionally, a long commute can negatively impact employee retention and the likelihood that an applicant will take the job or show up for an interview.
 If this proves to be a problem, you can screen out applicants that live further away.

-Custom Messages from the Intelligent Assistant
+Custom Messages from Team Engine

 Automated Messages

 Team Engine can also trigger automatic messages as you move people through the hiring process.
+Automating the bulk of the hiring process keeps you from having to complete repetitive tasks while still being able to gather information, schedule interviews, and easily communicate with applicants:

-1. Automate outreach when you mark someone as interested in the review tab
+• Automate outreach when you mark someone as interested in the review tab

-2. Automate sending interview reminders/confirmations
+• Automate sending interview reminders/confirmations

-3. Automatically re-engage with promising applicants.
+• Automatically re-engage with promising applicants

 These messages are only sent between the hours of 8:00 am and 6:00 pm, based on the time zone of the associated job (if no time zone is found for the job, we default to using Central time.)
 There are a few exceptions to keep in mind: